IPMI-ICNS-UKE/DARTS/README.md

 - In the terminal window run ```chmod +x install.sh```
 - Run ```./install.sh```

-For more information regarding the installation, see the [Documentation](https://ipmi-icns-uke.github.io/DARTS/)
+For information on the origin installation, see the [Documentation](https://ipmi-icns-uke.github.io/DARTS/)

 ## Update DARTS
 How to update DARTS: